-The extent to which the COVID-19 pandemic may impact the Company will depend on future developments, including the timeliness and effectiveness of actions taken or not taken to contain and mitigate the effects of COVID-19, in the Philippines and internationally, by governments, central banks, healthcare providers, health system participants, other businesses, and individuals, all of which are highly uncertain and unpredictable.
-To the extent the COVID-19 pandemic adversely affects the business and financial results of the Company, it may also have the effect of heightening many of the other risks described in this Prospectus.
+The extent to which the COVID-19 pandemic and any future pandemics or outbreaks may impact the Company will depend on future developments, including the timeliness and effectiveness of actions taken or not taken to contain and mitigate the effects of such pandemics or outbreaks, in the Philippines and internationally, by governments, central banks, healthcare providers, health system participants, other businesses, and individuals, all of which are highly uncertain and unpredictable.
+To the extent such pandemics and outbreaks adversely affects the business and financial results of the Company, it may also have the effect of heightening many of the other risks described in this Prospectus.